SGC Card Grading Review – Is It Better Than PSA?

 Thus, PSA 10 cards can sometimes be slightly off-center...even though it is PSA's top grade.

-This helps both SGC and BGS differentiate themselves, by creating an upper tier grade which only allows cards in perfect condition, with perfect centering.
+This helps both SGC and BGS differentiate themselves by creating an upper-tier grade that only allows cards in perfect condition with perfect centering.

 Note that some folks on the Blowout forum did evaluate modern card sales of the top grades among the big three grading companies.

-I've also noticed for modern cards that the Beckett Pristine Gold 10 tends to sell for more than PSA 10 cards, but it defeinitely depends on the card in question.
+I’ve also noticed that modern cards with the Beckett Pristine Gold 10 grade tend to sell for more than PSA 10 cards, but it depends on the card in question.

 How Much Does SGC Card Grading Cost?

-SGC was impacted by the pandemic, but seemingly it was the one card grading company that kept most of its lower priced grading options mostly intact.
+SGC was impacted by the pandemic, but it was seemingly the only card grading company that kept most of its lower-priced grading options intact.

-SGC currently has the lowest base grading rate, with its standard base grading rate starting at only $30.
-This compares very favorably to PSA Grading and Beckett, which still have grading rates starting at $100.
+SGC currently has the lowest base grading rate, with its standard base grading rate starting at only $15.
+This compares favorably to PSA Grading and Beckett, which still have grading rates starting at $25+.

-SGC's grading costs depend on: your desired turnaround time, the declared value of the card, and your shipping provider choice.
+SGC’s grading costs depend on your desired turnaround time (Standard or Immediate) the declared value of the card, and your shipping provider choice.

-For a card worth $1500 or less, it will cost you $45 (this includes return shipping) for a standard 20-25 business day turnaround.
+A card worth $1500 or less will cost you $15 plus shipping for a standard 5-10 business day turnaround.

 Using our Sports Card Grading Calculator can provide an example of the pricing differences:

-For a $1000 card, the costs breakdown as follows (note costs can vary based on your choice and speed of return shipping)
+For a $1000 card, the cost breakdown is as follows (note costs can vary based on your choice and speed of return shipping)

-Thus, SGC remains the lower cost grader amongst the big three grading companies.
+Thus, SGC remains the lowest-cost grader among the three big grading companies.

 SGC Estimated Turnaround Times

-Like any grading company, SGC turnaround times were impacted by peak demand during the pandemic.
-Yet, card collectors recently have reported more consistent turnaround times at SGC.
+Like any grading company, SGC’s turnaround times were impacted by peak demand during the pandemic.
+Yet, card collectors have recently reported more consistent turnaround times at SGC.

-I have submitted to SGC several times over the past year, and I had a great experience.
-A 20-25 business day submission was returned within the alloted time frame in each instance.
+I have submitted to SGC several times over the past year, and I have had a great experience.
+In each instance, a 20-25 business day submission was returned within the allotted time frame.
+I believe standard turnaround times are even better right now.

-There is an SGC Collector's Group on Facebook which provides more collective feedback on SGC Turnaround times and also a few plugs there for SGC Bulk Submission groups which allow for cheaper grading rates.
+There is an SGC Collector’s Group on Facebook that provides more collective feedback on SGC Turnaround times.
+There are also a few plugs there for SGC Bulk Submission groups, which allow for cheaper grading rates.

 Worth checking out if you are looking to send cards to SGC.